 - Product descriptions

-The idea behind short-form content is that it’s quick to consume and quick to create.
+The idea behind short-form copy is that it’s quick to consume and quick to create.
 Its aim is usually to get across one message in the most efficient way possible.

 Long-form content: the stats